realmxv/datareqs/README.md

   This folder contains app icons and symbols used in the user interface (e.g. tank icons, battery symbols, hydraulic status indicators).
   Files are typically in `.svg` or `.png` format.

+- `service_location.json`
+  Contains address and GPS coordinates of the official Volkner Mobil GmbH service centers.
+  This data is used by the app to detect whether the vehicle is currently at the service facility, for example to enable diagnostic functions or restricted service modes.

 - `README.md`
   Description and documentation for the data repository.